colbsa/UnamiLodge.org/about-calendar.md

   </table>
 </div>

-Unami Lodge also typically publishes a long range calendar, but we're in the middle of updating this at the moment.
-Check back in a few weeks for the latest edition of the long range calendar.
+Unami Lodge also makes available a [long range calendar](/files/UnamiLodgeCalendar_2025-2028.pdf){:target="_blank"} [*Updated: November 5, 2024*].
+Please note that dates and locations listed in the long range calendar are subject to change.